Programmatic cache IDs in Apollo Kotlin

 9 if (ids is List<*>) {

-10 // This field has an id argument, so we can use it to compute a cache ID
+10 // This field has an id argument, so we can use it to compute a cache key

 11 return ids.map { CacheKey(typename, it as String) }